San Jose Del Cabo Baja California, Mexico Travel Guide

 All meals/drinks, multiple pools, activities, direct beach access

-Hotel Posada Terranova: Simple, central, and clean accommodations.
+Hotel Posada Terranova: Simple, central, and sanitary accommodations.

-Hotel El Ganzo: An unique, artistic boutique experience near the marina (not strictly in town).
-The Drifthouse: A boutique option in downtown San José del Cabo.
+Hotel El Ganzo: An unique, artistic boutique experience near the boat basin (not strictly in town).
+The Drifthouse: A boutique option in the central business district San José del Cabo.

 Zadún, a Ritz-Carlton Reserve: Ultra-luxury on the Corridor.
 Grand Velas Los Cabos: All-inclusive luxury also on the Corridor.
 Secrets Puerto Los Cabos Golf & Spa Resort: Adults-only all-inclusive option near town.

-Many all-inclusive resorts in the Hotel Zone cater to families.
-They feature kids' clubs, family pools, and age-appropriate activities.
+Many all-inclusive vacation spots in the The Tourist zone are family-friendly.
+They showcase kids' clubs, family pools, and age-appropriate activities.

 A popular option known for its family-friendly facilities.